-Investment contracts held by a defined contribution plan are required to be reported at fair value.
-However, contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
+Investments held by a defined contribution plan are required to be reported at fair value (except for fully benefit-responsive investment contracts, which are reported at contract value).
+Contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
 The Statement of Net Assets Available for Benefits presents the contract value of the investment contracts, as contract value approximates fair value.
 The Statement of Changes in Net Assets Available for Benefits is prepared on a contract value basis.